 After lunch on your own, tour the Bradbury Science Museum in Los Alamos.
 Approximately 60 interactive exhibits trace the history of Los Alamos National Laboratory’s involvement in the Manhattan Project during WWII, and highlight the laboratory's current and historic research projects.
 Transfer to Santa Fe for a walking tour including Loretto Chapel, Central Plaza, and Palace of the Governors.
 (B)

-The Lodge at Santa Fe or similar
+Best Western Inn at Santa Fe or similar

 Your final stop of the trip will be Albuquerque.
 Explore an historic ghost town, and then visit the one-of-a-kind Albuquerque Balloon Museum.
 The mission of the museum is to inspire a spirit of exploration, discovery, and achievement through experiences that engage visitors in the history, science, sport, and art of ballooning.
 Spend your final evening on tour enjoying the charming city of Albuquerque at your own pace.
 (B)